BTWIP.jpg - 5430 Bytes

 So plumbing them all into one feed, okedoke.

-Now the thing is that not everyone can solder, I can but we ain't talking about me here.
+Now the thing is that not everyone can solder,

-With that in mind for anyone who can't, here's one thing I specifically put into the masters.
+here's one thing I specifically put into the masters.

-Anyone who's got one of these may have noticed and promptly ignored this bit with the two holes on the inside of the top fuselage.
+Anyone who's got one of these may have noticed and promptly ignored this

-Now this is there specifically for a small two port screwdown terminal block.
+Now this is there specifically for a small two port screw down terminal block.

 One of these...

-Easy enough to use, glued in place, wires fed in, screws done up tight, connectionms made.
+Easy enough to use, glued in place, wires fed in,

 What could be simpler?

-So the cockpit is installed, one built form the masters WIP nonsense but with a new pilot head sculpted by someone who knows how to rather than me.
+but with a new pilot head sculpted by someone who knows how to rather than me.

-So sorted, all the wiring from the instrument panel and engines fed into the block with two flyleads left to attach to the socket in the bottom fuselage.
+the block with two fly leads left to attach to the socket in the bottom fuselage.

-Once in then the engine rings wrere hit with matt black enamel spray, fitted and the rear engine rings attached.
+Once in then the engine rings were hit with matt black enamel spray,

 Nice enough but it's battery time!